-- The following parameters should be reported:

-- ▶ Grade of the cancer

-- ▶ Depth of penetration (T), the T stage, is based on viable tumor.
-Acellular mucin pools are not considered to be residual tumor in those cases treated with neoadjuvant therapy.

-- Number of lymph nodes evaluated and number positive (N).
-Acellular mucin pools are not considered to be residual tumor in those cases treated with neoadjuvant therapy.

-- ▶ Status of proximal, distal, and circumferential (radial) margins.
-11-12
+- The following parameters should be reported: - ▶ Grade of the cancer - Depth of penetration (T), the T stage, is based on viable tumor.
+Acellular mucin pools are not considered to be residual tumor in those cases treated with neoadjuvant therapy. - Number of lymph nodes evaluated and number positive (N).
+Acellular mucin pools are not considered to be residual tumor in those cases treated with neoadjuvant therapy. - Status of proximal, distal, circumferential (radial), and mesenteric margins.11-12 Circumferential resection margin (CRM)13-17 Neoadjuvant treatment effect 15,16,18,19

-- ▶ A positive circumferential resection margin (CRM) has been defined as ≤1 mm13-14 See Staging (ST-1).

-- ► CRM13-17

-- ▶ Neoadjuvant treatment effect15,16,18,19

-- ► Lymphovascular invasion
+- ► Lymphovascular invasion 15,16,20

 - ▶ Perineural invasion (PNI)21-23

-- ▶ Extranodal tumor deposits24-25
+- Tumor deposits24-25

 - CRM A positive CRM is defined as tumor ≤1 mm from the margin.
 This assessment includes both tumor within a lymph node as well as direct tumor extension.
 However, if CRM positivity is based solely on intranodal tumor, it should be stated in the pathology report.
 A positive CRM is a more powerful predictor of local recurrence in patients treated with neoadjuvant therapy.
 A positive CRM secondary to lymph node metastasis in some studies has been associated with lower recurrence rates than by direct extension.
 13-17

 - Neoadjuvant treatment effect The most recent College of American Pathologists (CAP) Guidelines on examination specimens of the rectum and the AJCC Cancer Staging Manual, Seventh Edition require commenting on treatment effect after neoadjuvant therapy.
 The minimum requirement is:

 - > Treatment effect present.

-- ▶ No definitive response identified.
+- No definitive response identified.